arjunguha/compsci220-scala/README.md

    and then pushes the package to LaunchPad PPA.
 It takes forever for Launchpad to build.
 You receive errors over email.

-TODO: If the Docker image is updated, you need to write a post-install script.
+**If the Docker image is updated, you need to write a post-install script.**

 ## Creating a new course VM for students